kaizhu256/node-swgg/README.md

 - add cached version crudGetManyByQueryCached
 - none

-#### change since b5df4fce
+#### change since 5ee55bba
-- npm publish 2016.7.2
+- npm publish 2016.8.1
+- allow file export / import of nedb-database
-- deploy standalone-app to heroku
+- migrate nedb-api from swagger-lite to utility2
-- rename local.utility2.middlewareJsonpStateGet to local.utility2.middlewareJsonpStateInit
+- rename collectDoc to dbRow and collection to dbTable
 - none

 #### this package requires